 4. Foldable and Portable Walkers:

 A foldable and portable walker is an excellent choice for families on the go.
 These walkers are designed to be compact and lightweight, making them easy to transport and store.
 They often feature a folding mechanism that allows you to collapse the walker for convenient travel or storage.

 5. Wooden Baby Walkers:

 For parents who prefer natural and eco-friendly options, wooden walkers are an ideal choice.
 These walkers are made from sustainable materials and often feature a classic design.
 They provide a sturdy and durable support system for babies learning to walk while adding an aesthetic touch to your home.

 Convertible activity walkers offer multiple functions and grow with your baby.
 They typically start as a seated activity center with a variety of engaging toys and then transform into a walker when your little one is ready to move around.
 These walkers are versatile and offer extended playtime and mobility options.

 Push toy walkers are designed to motivate babies to walk by offering an incentive.
 These walkers often feature colorful balls or spinning gears that move as the baby pushes the walker forward.
 The interactive elements provide visual and auditory stimulation, encouraging your baby to take those important steps.

 8. All-Terrain Walker:

 If you have uneven surfaces or outdoor spaces, an all-terrain walker is an excellent choice.
-These walkers feature larger wheels with enhanced traction, allowing them to maneuver easily on different surfaces.
+These walkers feature larger wheels with enhanced traction, allowing them to manoeuvre easily on different surfaces.
 Whether you’re strolling through the park or navigating rough terrain, an all-terrain walker ensures your baby can explore comfortably.